Clinical Trials Associate - Japanese Speaking

 • Successful candidates will need to pass DBS checks

-As a Clinical Trials Associate you will interact with volunteers, other departments internally, and support the delivery of clinical trials.
-You will familiarise yourself with all SOPs and details specific to the trials you are working on.
-This role is physically demanding and intellectually challenging, offering an excellent opportunity to learn and develop a comprehensive range of clinical and scientific skills.
-Development will incorporate QC and Scheduling and lead to progression along a clinically specialised career path.
+As well as working daily with volunteers, you will need to interact effectively with all other departments internally and provide an efficient service to support the delivery of clinical trials.
+You will need to familiarise yourself with all SOP's for working within the business, as well as all details specific to the trials you will be working on.
+This is a physically demanding and intellectually challenging role and represents an excellent opportunity to learn and develop a comprehensive range of clinical and scientific skills.
+Development will incorporate all elements of working in a clinical environment including QC and Scheduling and will lead to progression along a clinically specialised career path.

 Application

-If interested, please register your details, including a copy of your CV.
-Due to high volume of applications, we may not be able to respond to every candidate.
+If you are interested in the role, please register your details, including a copy of your CV.
+Please note, while we try to respond to every candidate, the high volume of applications anticipated may make this impossible and we ask for your patience and understanding.
 If you have not heard from us within two weeks of making your application, please assume that you have not been successful on this occasion.

 #J-18808-Ljbffr